 The Board views good corporate governance as an integral component to the success of the Company and to meet responsibilities to shareholders.
 The Board is responsible for the stewardship of the Company including strategic planning, identification of the principal risks of the Company's business and implementation of appropriate systems to manage these risks.
 In addition, the Board is responsible for succession planning and the integrity of the Company's internal controls.
 The Board seeks to foster a culture of ethical conduct by striving to ensure that the Company conducts its business in line with high business and moral standards and applicable legal and financial requirements.
-In that regard, the Board encourages management to consult with legal and financial advisors to ensure that the Company is in compliance with legal and financial requirements; is aware of the Company's continuous disclosure obligations and reviews, prior to their distribution, such material disclosure documents including, but not limited to, the interim and annual financial statements and MD&A; relies on the Committee to review and discuss the Company's systems of financial controls with the external auditor; actively monitors the Company's compliance with the Board's directives to ensure that all material transactions are reviewed and authorized by the Board before being undertaken by management.
+In that regard, the Board encourages management to consult with legal and financial advisors to ensure that the Company is in compliance with legal and financial requirements; is aware of the Company's continuous disclosure obligations and reviews, prior to their distribution, such material disclosure documents including, but not limited to, the interim and annual financial statements and MD&A; relies on the Company's compliance with the Board's directives to ensure that all material transactions are reviewed and authorized by the Board before being undertaken by management.
 The Board has established a "Whistleblower Policy" which details the complaint procedures for financial concerns.